 Call Carter Mario To Defend Your Rights

-If you believe you may have been let go due to filing a workers’ compensation claim, you should contact an experienced workers’ compensation attorney as soon as possible.
+If you believe you may have been wrongfully fired while on workers comp leave, you should contact an experienced workers’ compensation attorney as soon as possible.
 The lawyers at Carter Mario will look at the facts of your case, explain how the law applies to your situation, and protect your rights.

 When denied workers’ compensation benefits, let Carter Mario Law Firm help you.
-Call (203) 806-9256 today or submit a FREE Initial Consultation Form.
-We know benefit denial claims and stand ready to help you receive the fair and full compensation you deserve.
+Call (203) 876-2711 today or submit a FREE Initial Consultation Form.
+We know workers’ comp benefits claim denials and stand ready to help you receive the fair and full compensation you deserve.